ing-bank/zkkrypto/README.md

 # ZKKrypto

 This repository contains cryptographic primitives mostly used in a ZKP context.
-The goal is to gather a collection of ZKP-related crypto algorithms written in Kotlin (accessible in Java) in a single place to simplify research and development.
+The goal is to gather a library of ZKP-friendly crypto algorithms written in Kotlin (accessible in Java) in a single place to simplify research and development.

 Currently, following algorithms are implemented: